ivan-the-terrible/mssqlserver-adf-mapping/README.md

 ## ENV Values

-PIPELINE_DIR needs to be set to the directory of whatever ADF pipelines you'd like to parse.
+`PIPELINE_DIR` needs to be set to the directory of whatever ADF pipelines you'd like to parse.
 Typically ADF's version control has the name of the repo and then a directory called pipeline.

+`MSSQL_SERVER_DATA_DIR` is the name of the folder that exists within the `data` directory that contains Tables.csv, Views.csv, and StoredProcedures.csv.

+`OUTPUT_DIR` is the name of the folder that exists within the `images` and also the `reports` directory that will be generated to contain images and reports.

-If you need to create extra output, set DEBUG="True".
+If you need to create extra output, set `DEBUG="True"`.

 ## Logic